Mission statement: Designing a statement

-Richard Branson has commented on ways of crafting a good mission statement; he explains the importance of having a mission statement that is clear and straight to the point and does not contain unnecessary baffling.
+Richard Branson has commented on ways of crafting a good mission statement; he explains the importance of having a mission statement that is clear and straight to the point and does not contain unnecessary waffle.
 He went on to analyse a mission statement, using Yahoo's mission statement at the time (2013) as an example.
 In his evaluation of the mission statement, he seemed to suggest that while the statement sounded interesting, most people would not be able to understand the message it is putting across.
 In other words, the message of the mission statement potentially meant nothing to the audience.

-This further backs up the idea that a good mission statement is one that is clear and answers the right questions in a simple manner, and does not over complicate things.
-An example of a good mission statement would be Google's, which is "to organise the world's information and make it universally accessible and useful."